 supported on all sides

 To prepare families and ensure we’re placing kids in homes where they can heal and grow, the certification process involves several steps and typically takes between six weeks and four months.
 During this time, key steps include training, paperwork, meetings with your support team, a background check and a home inspection.
-Reach out to your local agency or attend a local info session to learn more about the process.
+Download our information sheet to learn more.

 Deciding to become a foster parent is a major commitment, and it’s normal for one partner to be enthusiastic and the other to have doubts.
 If your partner does not feel ready, these tips can help you start a dialogue about why you want to foster—and may lead to a change of heart: